 When homeschoolers grow up (World Net Daily, USA, 4-2-06) Encouraging American article about the various careers and employment undertaken by many American young adults who were educated at home.

-A class of their own (Observer, UK, 17-4-05) Lengthy article describing the lifestyle of two autonomously educating families, and useful information about home education in general.
+A class of their own (Observer, UK, 17-4-05) A lengthy article describing the lifestyle of two autonomously educating families.
+There is also useful information about home education in general.

-Growth market in home education (BBC, UK, 18-3-05) General article about reasons why increased numbers are turning to home education rather than sending their children to school.
+Growth market in home education (BBC, UK, 18-3-05) A general article about reasons why increased numbers are turning to home education rather than sending their children to school.

-School’s out forever (Guardian, UK, 2-2-05) Article explaining that education can take many forms; discussion by experts about how home education can work, without time-tables or formal studies.
+School’s out forever (Guardian, UK, 2-2-05) An article explaining that education can take many forms.
+Experts also discuss by how home education can work, without time-tables or formal studies.